Ghost Rider: Danny Ketch

 The next Ghost Rider, a young man named Daniel "Danny" Ketch (Johnny Blaze's long-lost younger brother), debuted in Ghost Rider (vol. 3) #1 (May 1990).
 This Ghost Rider was nearly identical to the previous, although his costume was now a black leather biker jacket with spiked shoulder-pads, grey leather pants, and a mystic chain he wore across his chest, which responded to his mental commands and served as his primary melee weapon.
 His new motorcycle resembled a futuristic machine and the front of it could lower to serve as a battering ram.
 Like the original Ghost Rider's bike, the wheels were composed of mystic hellfire.
-Unlike the relationship between the previous Ghost Rider and the demon with which he was bonded, Ketch and his demon — who in (vol. 3) #91 (Dec.
-1997) is revealed to be Marvel's incarnation of the Angel of Death/Judgment — are cooperative with each other.
-At the close of the series with (vol. 3) #93 (Feb.
-1998), Ketch apparently died.
+Unlike the relationship between the previous Ghost Rider and the demon with which he was bonded, Ketch and his demon — who in (vol. 3) #91 (December 1997) is revealed to be Marvel's incarnation of the Angel of Death/Judgment — are cooperative with each other.
+At the close of the series with (vol. 3) #93 (February 1998), Ketch apparently died.
 The following year, however, Peter Parker: Spider-Man #93 (July 1999) revealed Ketch was still alive.
-Nearly a decade later, Marvel published the long-completed final issue as Ghost Rider Finale (Jan.
-2007), which reprints the last issue and the previously unpublished Ghost Rider (vol. 3) #94.
+Nearly a decade later, Marvel published the long-completed final issue as Ghost Rider Finale (January 2007), which reprints the last issue and the previously unpublished Ghost Rider (vol. 3) #94.

 Alejandra Jones

 During the 2011 storyline "Fear Itself", a Nicaraguan woman named Alejandra Jones becomes Ghost Rider through a ritual performed by a man named Adam.
-Though she demonstrates many previously unknown powers of the Ghost Rider entity, she is deprived of its full power when Johnny Blaze takes back most of this power.
+Though she demonstrates many previously unknown powers of the Ghost Rider entity, she is deprived of its full power when Johnny Blaze takes back most of this power in (vol. 7) #9.

 She was killed by Carnage during the Absolute Carnage event.